Index | Presentation | Publications | Press & News Media | Data | Infographics | Images | Visualisations

 The annual update of the Global Carbon Budget is possible thanks to many institutions, observation networks and modeling groups around the world.

-All datasets contributing to the Global Carbon Budget 2018 have been integrated in to two Excel files, one for the global budget and one for national emissions.
-They are archived in ICOS: https://doi.org/10.18160/GCP-2018.
+All datasets contributing to the Global Carbon Budget 2019 have been integrated in to two Excel files, one for the global budget and one for national emissions.
+They are archived in ICOS: https://doi.org/10.18160/GCP-2019.
 Previous years can be found in The Global Carbon Budget Archive.
-2017 datasets are also stored at ICOS https://doi.org/10.18160/GCP-2017, and years before this are also stored at CDIAC.
+2018 and 2017 datasets are also stored at ICOS, and years before this at CDIAC.

 The use of data is conditional on citing the original data sources.
 Full details on how to cite the data are given at the top of each page.
 For research projects, if the data are essential to the work, or if an important result or conclusion depends on the data, co-authorship may need to be considered.
 The Global Carbon Project facilitates access to data to encourage its use and promote a good understanding of the carbon cycle.
 Respecting original data sources is key to help secure the support of data providers to enhance, maintain and update valuable data.
 For further details, check Governance, Appendix A: Fair use policy for model data.